 Incidents Of Violence Towards MPs

-While MPs recieve threats of violence and abuse on what seems like a daily basis, some events have been more significant than others.
-Here are some of the events of violence that have taken place against MPs that have had the most significance, and steered the most change in terms of MP security.
+While MPs receive threats of violence and abuse on what seems like a daily basis, some events have been more significant than others.
+We’ve listed some recent violent events that have taken place against MPs which have steered the most change in terms of MP security.

 The murder of serving Labour MP, Jo Cox can be seen as one of the first incidents that brought about such a large increase in security spending for MPs.

-Jo Cox was targeted and murdered whilst on her way to a surgery in her constituency in 2016.
+Jo Cox was targeted and murdered whilst on her way to surgery in her constituency in 2016.
 The suspect committed this attack as he disagreed with her political views.
-He was linked to far right and extremist views which did not align with Jo Cox.
+He was linked to far-right and extremist views which did not align with Jo Cox.

 This incident was the first murder of a serving politician in Britain since the year 2000, which can be seen as a major contributing factor in why we have seen such a drastic increase in security spending for MPs.

-During the trial of the suspect, it was revealed that he intended to murder Michael Gove, the current secretary of state for levelling up.
+It was reported by the BBC, that during the trial the suspect had intended to murder Michael Gove, the current secretary of state for levelling up.
 Due to Michael Gove being a more prominent member of parliament, who potentially has higher levels of security, this could have been something that wasn’t possible for the suspect.